square-computersetup/square-computersetup.github.io/_pages/mac-setup.md

 {% include figure url="/assets/images/mac-desktop.png" image_path="/assets/images/mac-desktop.png"  %}

-After clicking through the remaining customization screens, you will arrive at the MacOS desktop which will look similar to the above (perhaps with different wallpaper).
+After clicking through the remaining customization screens, you will arrive at the macOS desktop which will look similar to the above (perhaps with different wallpaper).

 [Next Step &rarr;](/mac-installs){: .btn .btn--success .btn--large}